-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Further information on visa requirements is available at the Kosovo Foreign Ministry’s website, or contact the nearest Embassy or Consulate of Kosovo.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+For more information on visa requirements visit the Kosovo Foreign Ministry’s website, or contact the nearest Embassy or Consulate of Kosovo.

 Currently, Australians do not need a visa to enter Kosovo.
 You may be required to provide documentary evidence giving a reason for your visit when entering Kosovo.
 Upon entry, authorities issue a 90-day entry stamp, which is renewable for longer stays.

 Travellers to Kosovo should be aware that Serbian authorities may react with hostility to enquiries about documentation for travel to Kosovo.

 The security situation along the Kosovo-Serbia border remains unpredictable.
 There is a high degree of tension at the northern Kosovo border crossings of Jarinje and Brnjak (also known as Gates 1 and 31).
 If you intend to travel between Serbia and Kosovo you should not use these routes.
 If you decide to travel in these areas, you should exercise extreme caution.
 See Safety and security: Civil unrest / Political tension for more information on the security situation along the Kosovo-Serbia border.

 Long waiting times and vehicle queues are common when entering Kosovo from Serbia at Gates 3 and 5 (Merdare and Dheu i Bardhe).